mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

  />
 ```

-- The selector `gridDensityValueSelector` is removed, use the `gridDensitySelector` instead.
+- The selector `gridDensityValueSelector` was removed, use the `gridDensitySelector` instead.

 <!-- ### Rows